denten-books/plain-text/0-intro.md

 affords transparency where steel affords strength [@levine_forms:_2015, 6].
 The affordances of a literary device ultimately constrain the ways in which texts can be read and written [@hutchby_technologies_2001, 447].
-The political struggle for meaning-making, the opportunity to engage in the act of interpretation, thus begins and ends with the material affordances of the textual artifact.
+The political struggle for meaning-making, the very opportunity to engage in the act of interpretation, thus begins and ends with the material affordances of the textual artifact.